vanitoz/Twitter-Sentiment-Analysis/README.md

 ## Business Problem
 In our modern world we have freedom in sharing our thoughts, beliefs, criticizing other people and commenting their thoughts on different social media.
 It became possible also due to growing democracy both in the structure of different countries and in the use of social networks and the dissemination of people’s opinions through them.
-Moreover, some individuals feel that it is natural to use hate speech with regard to other people on social media, but it is not respectful and polite towards persons who get this comments or who can simply notice this text with inappropriate vocabulary during scrolling other tweets.
+Moreover, some individuals feel that it is natural to use hate speech with regard to other people on social media, but it is not respectful and polite towards persons who get these comments or who can simply notice this text with inappropriate vocabulary while scrolling other tweets.
 We can identify hate speech as injurious or undermining speech that communicates preference against a specific cluster, particularly on the premise of race, religion or sexual orientation.

 Surprisingly, most of the social media platforms still don’t have moderate speech instruments which can automatically identify and correct hate speech or ban it and prevent the text with it from being published.